 - TOEFL (Test of English as a Foreign Language) or IELTS test are required for applicants whose native language is not English.
 This is a university requirement and the Graduate School has set minimum scores for each section of the test: Reading – 20; Writing – 20; Listening – 15; Speaking – 22.
 To be considered for admission, an applicant must receive at least the minimum score on each individual section of the test.
 Official scores should be sent from ETS to Cornell University, university code #2098 (department code is not required).

 - Those taking the International English Language Testing System (IELTS) test must score 7.0 or higher.
-Direct the IELTS test center to send electronic scores to Cornell University Graduate Admissions, Caldwell Hall e-download account.
+Scores must be sent electronically (e-delivery) to the Cornell University Graduate Admissions, Caldwell Hall e-download account.
 E-delivery may also be referred to as an e-TRF by your test center.

 Application Fee Waivers: The Cornell Graduate School will consider requests for fee-waivers for applicants who are experiencing financial hardship and also applicants who have participated in specific pipeline programs.
 More information on application fee waivers can be found on the application fee portion of the Graduate School web site.
-Please note: the Field of BMCB cannot issue fee waivers.
+Please note: the Field of BMCB does not issue fee waivers.